Cosmian/kms/documentation/docs/cli/covercrypt/keys.md

    `Department::HR && Security Level::Confidential`

-gives decryption access to all ciphertexts in the HR/Protected partition, as well as those in the HR/Protected partition since the `Security Level` axis is hierarchical.
+gives decryption access to all ciphertexts in the HR/Protected partition, as well as those in the HR/Protected partition, since the `Security Level` axis is hierarchical.

-A more complex access policy giving access to the 3 partitions MKG/Confidential, MKG/Protected and HR/Protected would be
+A more complex access policy giving access to the 3 partitions MKG/Confidential, MKG/Protected, and HR/Protected would be

    `(Department::MKG && Security Level::Confidential) || (Department::HR && Security Level::Protected)`

-The policy used in these example is
+The policy used in this example is

 ```json
     {